stolostron/rhacm-docs/console/vwt_search.md

 2. Select the **Terminal** icon.

-3. Select the Visual Web Terminal to connect to your cloud and start entering commands. **Remember:** The Visual Web Terminal connects to the cloud that you are already logged into with the console.
+3. Select the Visual Web Terminal to connect to your cloud and start entering commands.

+**Note:** The Visual Web Terminal connects to the cloud that you are already logged into with the console.

 ## Supported command list
+{: #commands}

 The following table provides information and examples for the command types that are supported by the Visual Web Terminal: